Brian’s been back in touch with his HO scale harbor layout:

 Brian – the HOn3 guy in Knysna.”

-A huge thanks to Brian – if you want to see his last update it’s right here.
+A huge thanks to Brian for sharing his HO scale harbor scene – if you want to see his last update it’s right here.

 That’s all for today folks – please do keep ’em coming.